SmileiPIC/TP-M2-GI/doc/source/introduction.rst

 `here <https://smileipic.github.io/tutorials/advanced_wakefield_envelope.html>`_ a tutorial which includes laser wakefield acceleration with ionization injection, a more common laser wakefield acceleration scheme.

-**Warning:** Many parameters of the simulation were chosen as a compromise between having a quick simulation and being able to describe the physical phenomena of laser plasma acceleration of electron.
+**Warning:** Many parameters of the simulation were chosen as a compromise between having a quick and simple simulation, and being able to describe the basic physical phenomena underlying laser wakefield acceleration of electrons.
-More physically accurate simulations of this phenomenon would require larger mesh sizes, a different resolution, etc., that would require longer simulations less suited for a basic tutorial.
+More realistic simulations of this phenomenon would require a larger number of mesh cells, a different space-time resolution, more realistic laser field distributions and plasma density distributions etc., that would require longer and more complex simulations, less suited for a basic tutorial.

 A quick word on Smilei
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^